FortAwesome/algolia-elixir/README.md

 ## Publishing Changes

-We publish as a [private package](https://hex.pm/packages/fortawesome/algolia) on [hex.pm](https://hex.pm/), using user: admin@fortawesome.com.
-Password is stored in 1Password.
+We publish as a [private package](https://hex.pm/packages/fortawesome/algolia) on [hex.pm](https://hex.pm/).
+Credentials are stored in 1Password under Hex.

-Increment the version number in mix.exs
+- Increment the version number in mix.exs.
-Run the following commands to publish a new version:
+- Run the following commands to publish a new version:

 ```
 mix hex.user auth